 While it’s common to feel mildly discouraged or sad after experiencing a setback with your health, ongoing sadness for more than a couple of weeks could mean something more.
 In fact, it could be a sign of depression.

 Some symptoms of depression include:

 - Feeling sad, irritable or anxious

 - Loss of pleasure in usually enjoyed hobbies or activities

 - Not being able to sleep, or sleeping too much

 - Eating too much or not wanting to eat at all, with unplanned weight gain or weight loss

-“Desperation, anxiety and chronic pain changes people,” said Kimball.
+“Desperation, anxiety and chronic pain changes people,” said one of our surgeons.
 “It affects every type of relationship they have, with their spouses, their children, with members of their families, their ability to work.
 Their whole identities are affected by this.”

-And when Dr. Kimball helps them find lasting relief with Laser Spine Institute’s minimally invasive procedures, “The change,” he says, “is miraculous.”
+And when our team of experts helps them find lasting relief with Laser Spine Institute’s minimally invasive procedures, “The change,” he says, “is miraculous.”